Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

 The comparison between stellar masses from observations and simulations is not trivial.
 Statistical and systematic uncertainties on stellar masses from \ac{sed} fitting are estimated to be a factor of $\approx 2$ \citep[e.g.,][]{Maraston_2006, Longhetti_2009, Muzzin_2009, Conroy_2013, Pacifici_2015}.
-On the simulation side, stellar masses assigned to simulated galaxies rely anyway on assumptions (and are thus not necessarily directly comparable to the observational estimates).
+On the simulation side, stellar masses assigned to simulated galaxies rely anyway on assumptions (in particular concerning the \ac{imf}, but also more generally the modeling of stellar populations), and are thus not necessarily directly comparable to the observational estimates.
+As usual in this kind of study, in the following we do compare nonetheless the stellar masses of simulated and observed galaxies, in the attempt to select comparable samples whose properties can be contrasted.
+We caution that any systematics in the stellar mass scale between observations and simulations would affect such comparisons.
 Furthermore, from a more practical point of view, because of the limited \ac{snr} in observations, the inclusion of all bound stellar particles is not comparable to what occurs in the analysis of observed galaxies \cite[see also e.g.,][]{Pillepich_2018_firstresultstng, Genel_2018_TNGSizeEvolution, Donnari_2019, Donnari_2021_comparison_observations}.
-For a more realistic comparison we define different subsamples that only include bound particles within a certain distance from the center of the host galaxy.
+For a more realistic comparison we define different subsamples for the hydrodynamical simulations, defined by including only bound particles within a certain distance from the center of the host galaxy.
 Because of the complex behaviour of the \ac{snr} of observed galaxies and of the corrections applied to estimate the total galaxy light, it is not trivial to find an aperture that matches those used in observations.
-We therefore use a range of 2-dimensional apertures (by projecting the galaxies along random lines of sight) to estimate the systematic uncertainties implied by the aperture choice and the impact on our analysis.
-We carry out the analyses in the following for four different aperture choices: $\SI{30}{kpc}$ apertures (corresponding to $\approx\SI{3.7}{arcsec}$ at $z=2.7$) around both the center of mass and center of light (in the observed H-band, see Section~\ref{sec:luminosities} for the calculation of the adopted synthetic luminosities for simulated galaxies), and apertures equal to 2 times the half-mass and half-light radii.
+We therefore use a range of 2-dimensional apertures (by projecting the simulated galaxies along random lines of sight) to estimate the systematic uncertainties implied by the aperture choice and the impact on our analysis.
+We carry out the analyses in the following for four different aperture choices (sizes refer to physical kpc): $\SI{30}{kpc}$ apertures (corresponding to $\approx\SI{3.7}{arcsec}$ at $z=2.7$) around both the center of mass and center of light (in the observed H-band, see Section~\ref{sec:luminosities} for the calculation of the adopted synthetic luminosities for simulated galaxies), and apertures equal to 2 times the half-mass and half-light radii.
 The average offset between the mass and light-weighted center is less than $\SI{0.2}{kpc}$ in the considered simulations, the choice between the two has no impact on our results.
 The half-light and half-mass radii are in the order of $1-\SI{4}{kpc}$ for the kind of galaxies studied here (see Section~\ref{sec:morphology}).
 The large range of sizes covered by these apertures brackets typical sizes of apertures in observations \citep[see also e.g.,][]{Donnari_2019, Donnari_2021_comparison_observations}.
 We therefore obtain 4 different subsamples of massive galaxies by applying again the mass cut of $\lmass\geq11$ to the same simulated parent galaxy sample by accounting for particles within the 4 different apertures considered.